US Navy confirms demotion of captain of virus-hit carrier

 "It is my belief that both Admiral Baker and Captain Crozier fell well short of what we expect of those in command," Gilday said.

-"In reviewing both Admiral Baker's and Captain Crozier's actions, they did not do enough, soon enough, to fulfill their primary obligation" to keep the ship's 5,000 crew safe.
+"In reviewing both Admiral Baker's and Captain Crozier's actions, they did not do enough, soon enough, to fulfil their primary obligation" to keep the ship's 5,000 crew members safe, he added.

 READ: US Navy relieves commander of coronavirus-stricken aircraft carrier